vahidzoli/parspack-test/README.md

 6. Each user can register a maximum of 2 comments for each product

 Please consider the below points:
     -  Use MySQL as database to store data
     -  First, you have to create a folder in this path "/opt/myprogram/"
     -  Then, change the owner to www-data:www-data with chown

-Installation
+## Installation

 in project directory :

-then use cp .env.example .env,
+use cp .env.example .env,

 use composer install,